-There's only ever been one Grand Prix held on September 19 down the years - and it didn't even go the full distance.
+There has apparently only ever been one Grand Prix held on September 19 over the decades - and it was one that didn't even go the full distance.

 It was on this day in 1971 that Mosport Park hosted the Canadian Grand Prix, the tenth race of an 11-event season.

 Unfortunately, conditions for the race were abysmal, and it ended up being stopped after 64 of the planned 80 laps because the trackside marshals could no longer see each other.